 If your employer goes bust and you’re owed wages, commission or a bonus, you may not get the money you’re entitled to.

-– Some pay is given priority (it’s called a ‘preferential debt’), which means it should be paid ahead of money that’s given to other creditors.
+- Some pay is given priority (it’s called a ‘preferential debt’).
+This means it should be paid ahead of money that’s given to other creditors.

 What happens if your employer offers you a new job?